Siva-SankaranM/matters-cloud-viz/README.md

 ## Brief Explanation

 This project visualizes cloud risk data using an interactive graph.
-The main features include collapsible nodes and dynamic filtering.
+The main features include collapsible nodes and auto-adjusting view port.

-### Collapsibility
-- Nodes in the graph can be expanded or collapsed to show or hide their children.
-- The state of each node (collapsed/expanded) is managed in React state.
-- Clicking a node toggles its collapsed state, updating the graph view accordingly.
-- When nodes are collapsed or expanded, the viewport is automatically adjusted using React Flow's `fitView` function to keep all visible nodes in view.

-### Filtering
-- Users can filter nodes based on risk level or other criteria.
-- Filtering updates the graph to show only nodes matching the selected filters.
-- The filtering logic is implemented in the graph component, which recalculates visible nodes and edges based on filter state.

----

 ## Graph Rendering